Which kava products are available for sale and consumption in Australia?

 How does Taki Mai fit into the Fiji Kava story?

-A: We have a range of TGA and FDA approved medical kava products already in-market and generating sales under the “Taki Mai” brand as disclosed in our prospectus.
+A: We have a range of TGA approved & FDA compliant medical kava products already in-market and generating sales under the “Taki Mai” brand as disclosed in our prospectus.

 Fiji has proven to be the perfect testbed for our products whilst we have focused on research and development, establishing our network of Fijian kava growers, implementing best in class processes across our farm-to-shelf supply chain and preparing for our launch in Australia, and further down the line, internationally.